retgits/acme-serverless-order/README.md

 | test   | 'Go test' automates testing the packages named by the import paths.                                      |
 | vuln   | uses Snyk to test for any known vulnerabilities in go.mod.                                               |

+The targets `build` and `deploy` need a variable **`TYPE`** set to either `eventbridge` or `sqs` to build and deploy the correct Lambda functions.

 ## Contributing

-[Pull requests](https://github.com/retgits/acme-serverless-shipment/pulls) are welcome.
-For major changes, please open [an issue](https://github.com/retgits/acme-serverless-shipment/issues) first to discuss what you would like to change.
+[Pull requests](https://github.com/retgits/acme-serverless-order/pulls) are welcome.
+For major changes, please open [an issue](https://github.com/retgits/acme-serverless-order/issues) first to discuss what you would like to change.

 Please make sure to update tests as appropriate.